 Disneyland civilization, the new postmodernist culture

 The citizen of Disneyland is politically correct and interested in interculturality.
-Intercultural knowledge can logically be achieved first of all by listening.
-But the desire to understand Disneyland citizens towards a culture excludes its economic, political, and religious aspects.
-Let’s see, first of all, what culture means.
+Therefore, intercultural knowledge can logically be achieved first of all by listening.
+But the desire to understand Disneyland citizens towards culture excludes its economic, political, and religious aspects.
+So let’s see, first of all, what culture means.

 Culture and ignorance

 “a) excellence of taste in the humanistic and fine arts, also known as high-class culture;

 b) an integrated pattern of knowledge, behavior, beliefs, and human behaviors, which depend on the capacity to think symbolically and on social learning;

 c) a shared attitudes, values, goals, and practices that characterize an institution, organization, or group“.

 The first meaning of culture (a) is given by the educational training of the individual, and it is usually studied in school.
 According to the second meaning (b), the individual must have a symbolic thinking capacity.
 This capacity comes from understanding the associations between the graphic signs and their abstract significance.
 Symbolic thinking is an intellectual operation of structure and strategy, which is essential in branding.